 - Setting printers and monitors to sleep mode

 - Turning machines and devices off at night

 - Adjusting the thermostat for optimal cooling and heating

 For more ideas, download our free ebook, How to adopt sustainable business practices, and start achieving your corporate sustainability goals today.

 10. Track and report on your progress

-Finally, you need to be able to track and report on your progress to management and the rest of the business.
-It might be worthwhile to regularly audit your workplace environment to check what’s working and what’s not.
+Finally, you need to be able to track and report on your progress to management, staff and stakeholders.
+It’s worth regularly auditing your work environment to check what’s working and what’s not.
 This will help you to continuously improve your sustainability program.

-To learn more about sustainable practices that would reduce costs and drive efficiencies in your business, download our Green Office Guide.
+To learn more about sustainable business practices that will reduce costs and drive efficiencies in your business, download our Green Office Guide.

 KYOCERA Document Solutions provides document management solutions with long-life eco-friendly print technology that sets the standard in sustainability, while delivering greater productivity, reliability and uptime.

 This article was originally published on 27 February 2018.
 It was modified on 19 January 2021.